cooperate/Jeopardy-Fun-Times/README.md

 This is very much a work in progress.
 There is no error handling for disconnects to properly reload player states if someone exits their window mid-game.
 I have attempted to cover all bases where Google Speech API fails.
 It is now deprecated and for whatever reason sometimes it will fail, the game should recover, just give it a few seconds.

+NOTE:  In order to have support for speech-to-text support in game, you must use Google Chrome.
+Also, sorry Apple users, iOS does not support this at all.